-- the date there is a time window (e.g. a month) prior to the reporting obligation deadline when the report can be edited; - the user authorization a reporting obligation's workflow configuration defines what user roles need to be granted to enable a user to view/edit a report; - the workflow step (aka status) a reporting obligation configuration's workflow defines user role access level (e.g. read-only/write) for each status (e.g. user role may be authorized to edit a report in the DRAFT status but read-only in the IN REVIEW status) - the sensitivity to access reports containing Sensitive Non-Classified data, in addition to the user role defined in a workflow, the user needs to be a member of the group indicated in the reporting obligation configuration.
+- the date The dataflow will be opened in a certain time window (e.g. a month) prior to the reporting obligation deadline; - the user authorization a reporting obligation's workflow configuration defines what user roles need to be granted to enable a user to view/edit a report; - the workflow step (or status) a reporting obligation configuration's workflow defines user role access level (e.g. read-only/write) for each status (e.g. user role may be authorized to edit a report in the DRAFT status but read-only in the IN REVIEW status) - the sensitivity to access reports containing Sensitive Non-Classified data, in addition to the user role defined in a workflow, the user needs to be a member of the group indicated in the reporting obligation configuration.